michelled/weavly.org/src/community.md

 layout: layouts/projects.njk
 title: Community
-subtitle: Discover new and inspiring ideas being explored around the world to make coding fun and accessible for learners with unique needs
+subtitle: Discover new and inspiring ideas being explored around the world to make coding fun and accessible for learners with unique needs.
 headerBg: purple-75
 eleventyNavigation:
   key: Community